ImageMagick/Usage-Markdown/filter/index.md

 The windowing function will default to 'Box' when undefined.

 A 'Box' windowing function will result in no windowing of the base filter function.
-For example a 'Gaussian' filter by default has a 'Box' windowing function.
+For example, a 'Gaussian' filter by default has a 'Box' windowing function.
 The only effect a box windowing function has is a clipping of windowed area of the function.
 See [Filter Support Expert Control](#support) above.